Melitou/YOUR-PERSONAL-CHATBOT/Basic Overview of step 4 and 5.md

 </pre>

 # Step 5: Initialize the embedding and cache them
-The user has selected the required params and also loaded the documents, in this part the embedding process starts.
+The user has selected the required params and also created the chunks, in this part the embedding process starts.
 ### get_embedding_model
 <pre>
 get_embedding_model(model_name: str, max_fallbacks: int = 3) -> str
 Params:
-	model_name: The model that will be used in the procces (ex. gemini-embedding-001, text-embedding-3-large etc.).
+	model_name: The model that will be used in the process (ex. gemini-embedding-001, text-embedding-3-large etc.).
 	max_fallbacks: Maximum number of fallback attempts (default: 3).

 Return: